Mapping the Orbital Landscape of Perturbing Planet Solutions for Single-Planet Systems with TTVs: Parameter Estimation and Model Selection

 \section{Parameter Estimation and Model Selection}

 We now turn to the problem of how to fit the TTVs of a transiting planet (with no other known companions) that exhibits TTVs.
 First, we highlight that simply throwing an MCMC or nested sampling algorithm at the data with very broad priors is problematic.
 The modes are too numerous (infinite in fact), too densely packed and too sharp for algorithms to reliably recover them.
 If modes are missed, not only are the posteriors inaccurate but so too is the model evidence - which is crucial if one wishes to rank competing models (e.g. an exomoon).
-These problems are so extreme that they have largely prevented the community from inferring landscape of allowed perturbing planet solutions to date.
+These problems are so extreme that they have largely prevented the community from inferring the landscape of allowed perturbing planet solutions to date.

 As an aside, one might question the point of even attempting this.
 After all, even a correctly sampled posterior will inevitably be highly multi-modal still.
 It is unlikely we will arrive at a unique solution, except in rare cases like KOI-872 which exhibit outstanding signal-to-noise \citep{Nesvorny2012}.
 But a multi-modal posterior is still useful, constraining the global architecture of the system, especially when combined with other measurements such as radial velocities or astrometry.
 Further, the Bayesian evidence can at last be correctly estimated, allowing one to weigh different models.
 But perhaps the most important argument is this - there are thousands of such systems and we will likely find many, many more in the years and decades ahead.
 Each example is a signal, a whisper of that particular system's configuration.
 Combined together, they become a chorus speaking to us about the demographics of exoplanets more broadly.
+While the existence of unexplained TTVs already suggests the likely presence of perturbing planets, identifying the discrete set of candidate orbital periods under physically motivated assumptions significantly sharpens our understanding of these systems.
+This allows us to place stronger constraints on the architectures of planetary systems, inform population-level statistics, and guide targeted follow-up efforts aimed at resolving these degeneracies through complementary observations.